Politics of the United Kingdom: Non-Parliamentary political parties

-Other parties include: the Socialist Labour Party (UK), the Socialist Party of Great Britain, the Communist Party of Britain, the Socialist Party (England and Wales), the Socialist Workers Party, the Liberal Party, Mebyon Kernow (a Cornish nationalist party) in Cornwall, the Yorkshire Party in Yorkshire, and the National Health Action Party.
-The Pirate Party UK existed from 2009 to 2020, before being relaunched in 2023.
+The Scottish Socialist Party (SSP) has previously won seats in the Scottish parliament in the 1999 and 2003 Scottish Parliament elections, though lost all of their MSPs in the 2007.
+Other fringe left wing parties include: the Socialist Labour Party (UK), the Socialist Party of Great Britain, the Communist Party of Britain, the Socialist Party (England and Wales), the Socialist Workers Party, and the Workers Party of Britain.